 Penetration testing is an authorized simulation of a cyberattack on a company’s technologies.
-You may have also heard it referred to as Pentesting, Ethical Hacking, or Security Testing.
+You may have also heard it referred to as Pentesting, Security Auditing, Ethical Hacking, or Security Testing.
 The main objective of penetration testing is to give companies the chance to see their security system the way a hacker sees it.
 It shows the companies the various ways in which a hacker would infiltrate and exploit their cybersecurity during various cyberattacks.

 During the penetration test, a certified specialist tries to exploit vulnerabilities within a company’s cybersecurity to provide an example of what might happen if a real hacker infiltrated their system and took advantage of the system’s vulnerabilities.
 Various frameworks and methodologies, such as OWASP, are used as a base for the assessment.
 These frameworks and methodologies are chosen because of their large communities that always stay up to date with the most recent techniques and tools that hackers use to penetrate a company’s systems.
 They also provide a structured approach to test applications, networks, and infrastructures systematically with various guidelines and controls to assess.

 Purpose of Penetration Testing

 Why would a company hire an ethical hacker to simulate a cyberattack on their systems or applications?
 The biggest objective of penetration testing is to uncover, identify, and fix a company’s vulnerabilities in their cybersecurity so a real hacker does not exploit them for malicious purposes.
 Here are some common use cases for penetration testing: